Stochastic wave-current interaction in thermal shallow water dynamics: Long time - very small wave scaling regime

-\end{remark} The Lagrangian in \eqref{lag:GL} has been suggestively called the Great Lake Lagrangian and features the $H_{div}$ Sobolev norm, which has interesting relations with integrable systems and geometric statistics, as shown in \cite{khesin2013geometry}.
+The action in \eqref{action:trgl} has been suggestively called the thermal rotating Great Lake action and defines the constrained thermal rotating Great Lake Lagrangian.
+Note that this Lagrangian features the $H_{div}$ Sobolev norm in the situation where the bathymetry is flat, which has interesting relations with integrable systems and geometric statistics, as shown in \cite{khesin2013geometry}.
+When the bathymetry is nontrivial, the norm is more complicated.
 Here ${\sf d}\pi$ is a semimartingale Lagrange multiplier, whose purpose is to ensure that the weighted incompressibility condition holds.
-Since the only contribution of the buoyancy at this order is $\overline{b_1}$, we have written $\overline{b}$ instead.
 In order to apply the Euler-Poincar\'e theorem \ref{thm:SEP} to this Lagrangian, we need to define the variations.
 By substituting the higher order perturbation expansion \eqref{exp:higherorder} into the formulas for the variations in the theorem, we obtain

 where the arbitrary vector field $\mathbf{v}$ is a vector field semimartingale.
 The variations of the advected quantities are obtained by directly integrating the formulae for the variations in the three dimensional case.
 First we notice that the only advected quantities in this problem are scalar functions and volume forms, which due to incompressibility, satisfy the same form of advection equation, as we saw above in the Newtonian averaging principle.
 The functional derivative and spatial derivatives commute.
 Hence, if $\mathbf{u}_3$ is incompressible, then $\delta \mathbf{u}_3$ must be incompressible, as well.
 This argument implies that the arbitrary vector field is also incompressible, which means that the constraints for the variations of the buoyancy and the density can be shown to satisfy